openactive/programme-catalog/README.md

 ![Example Usage](example-usage.png)

 ## Contribution
 To add programme data to this catalogue, simply add new rows to the table in the [`index.md`](index.md) file.
+It is published via GitHub pages automatically from the `master` branch.